sophiemiddleton/pyfitter/py-fitter/README.md

 Where:

 * dscb = "double sided crystal ball"
-* gcb = "generalised crystal bassl"
+* gcb = "Fully asymmetric Crystalball function"
 * kde = "kernal density estimator" derived from fits to primary CeMLL sample
 * gcb_gen_res
 * gcb_mc_res

 ### Resoluton and Efficiency parameterizations

-* Further study is required to help us parameterize the momentum resolution and tracker acceptance.
+* Resolution is included for signal only currently.
+We are working to include it for other components.

 # Development